jerakia/jerakia/doc/getting_started.md

     # vim /etc/hiera.yaml

-Jacaranda can be used in place of, or addition to, other hiera backends.
+Jerakia can be used in place of, or addition to, other hiera backends.

     ---
     :backends:
-      - jacaranda
+      - jerakia

 We can now query the same data using Hiera